 One last thing to note is that this is using the normal import mechanism in Python, thus once the file has been imported repeated attempts to import the same file will have no effect.

 Open File

 The "Open File" button will open a file selection dialog and then open the chosen file in a text editing window.
-Before doing so, a warning will be displayed to indicate that this is not intended as the primary editor for working with ACT-R files, but that warning can be turned off in the Options.

 New File